c-frame/aframe-extras/src/controls/README.md

   + **gamepad-controls**: Gamepad-based rotation and movement.
   + **trackpad-controls**: Trackpad-based movement.
 - **checkpoint-controls**: Move to checkpoints created with the `checkpoint` component. *Not included by default with `movement-controls`, but may be added as shown in examples.*
+- **nipple-controls**: Virtual joysticks for rotation and movement on touch devices.
+This is using the [nipplejs](https://github.com/yoannmoinet/nipplejs) library.

 For the Cardboard button, this was tested and working on both Chrome Android and Safari iPhone with aframe 1.4.2.
 On iPhone you need `≤a-scene vr-mode-ui="cardboardModeEnabled:true">` for the VR button to show up.